Stress is an inevitable part of life.

-One useful way to understand how our brain is influenced by so many complex factors is using my Bottom-Up, Outside-In, Top-Down Framework.
+One useful way to understand how so many complex factors influence our brain is using my Bottom-Up, Outside-In, Top-Down Framework.

-It’s also a useful visual representation to discover different ways — biological, social, environmental or psychological — to buffer stress.
+It’s also a useful visual representation to discover biological, social, environmental or psychological ways to buffer stress.

 The Bottom-Up, Outside-In, Top-Down model provides us with a simple framework to think about the multiple ‘streams of data’ the brain is processing.

 - Bottom-Up elements are the biological or physiological determinants of brain health and include genes, hormones, the immune system, nutrition, exercise, and other lifestyle choices.

 - Outside-In elements include social and environmental factors, stress, life events, education, current circumstances, and family background.

 - Top-Down elements include thoughts, emotions, mindset, and belief systems.

 Each element can impact others in complex, multi-directional and dynamic ways.

 Using the Bottom-Up Outside-In Top-Down model, six practical strategies allow you to find peace of mind amidst your challenges.